20 Car Hacks That’ll Make Driving So Much Better

 Keep your car clean, for good!

 Keeping your car clean can be difficult.
 There are dirt roads, messy trees, pet hair, food crumbs, and wrappers.
 And there’s likely trash on the car’s floor, under the seats, and in the seat cracks.
 Toss out any wrappers, bottles and other objects in the sturdy car trash can!
 Line a plastic cereal container with a grocery bag and use it as an in-car trash can.
 To keep the container upright, apply a strip of self-adhesive hook and loop fastener to the bottom of the container, so it’ll stick to your car’s carpet.
-Get your vehicle looking like new with these 36 simple interior and exterior car detailing tips that you can do yourself.
+Here are some more tips on exactly how you should clean your car’s interior.

 Cool tech: Garmin Dash Cam 55